Advising

 Before coming to UF, Shaura served as an academic advisor at Santa Fe College for 11 years.
 Throughout her tenure, she created the Advising Toolbox that assisted with the onboarding of program advisors from multiple departments across campuses and educational centers, developed the College Success virtual degree audit presentation, produced the Academic Advisement Center newsletter, and served on multiple committees such as Petitions, Screening, Advising Council, Student Development and Leadership, One Advising Professional Workgroup, Policy Review, and Digital Learning Plan.

 Shaura is a Double Gator earning her Bachelor of Science in Family, Youth, and Community Sciences with Honors, a minor in Education, an Area of Specialization in Human Services, and a Master of Education in Student Personnel in Higher Education with a concentration in Community College Student Affairs.
 She holds the following certifications: Global Career Development Facilitator from the National Career Development Association (NCDA), Social Media Marketing from the HubSpot Academy, Multicultural Mentoring from the University of Florida (UF), and Diversity, Equity, and Inclusion in the Workplace from the University of South Florida (USF).
-Shaura is currently a graduate student in the Social Media certificate program through the College of Journalism and Communications (CJC) at UF.
+Shaura earned a Graduate Certificate in Professional Social Media through the College of Journalism and Communications (CJC) at UF.
 She believes in investing in herself and the department’s vision of “continuous improvement.”

 Her primary responsibility is to lead programs to recruit, support, and retain transfer students.
+In addition to this, she serves on the Diversity, Inclusion, and Equity Committee within the Department of Chemical Engineering.
 As a First-Generation and transfer student, Shaura understands being the first in your family to attend college, the process of transferring to a big university, and ‘figuring it all out’ as you go.
 It is her goal to make each student feel welcomed into the Department of Chemical Engineering and the Gator Nation.

 Dmitry Kopelevich, Ph.D.Dmitry Kopelevich, Ph.D.